 Saatva offers free white glove delivery, setup, and removal.
 Customers may try out the mattress for 120 nights and return their purchase for a $99 transportation fee if they are unsatisfied.
 Saatva donates all returned mattresses to employees and/or veterans’ shelters.

+The comfort layers of the mattress consist of polyfoam, aerated latex, and zoned memory foam for a good balance of support and conforming.
 The mattress’ transitional layer features strategically placed gel pods for added pressure relief along the hips and lower back, making it an especially good option for side sleepers.
-Hot sleepers particularly appreciate the Wave’s top and comfort layers, all of which use AirScape breathable perforated foam to dispel body heat and maintain a consistently cool surface.
+Hot sleepers will appreciate the aerated comfort layer and breathable pocketed coils.

 Casper offers free shipping and returns in the contiguous U.S. and most of Canada.
 The Casper Wave Hybrid is covered by a 10-year limited warranty that applies to manufacturing defects and deterioration sustained under normal use.
 The company offers a 100-night sleep trial.

 Made from organic wool, cotton, and recycled water bottles, the Legend provides targeted pressure relief with balanced bounce and contouring.

 Designed to offer the right combination of contouring, bounce, and support, the Leesa Legend is a medium firm hybrid mattress featuring unique materials.
 Every moisture-wicking Legend mattress cover is made from organic cotton, Merino wool, and up to 73 recycled plastic water bottles.
 The Legend is also CertiPUR-US certified and made using low-emissions processes.